reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-08-v2.md

     certs       index.txt  index.txt.attr.old  newcerts       private              serial.old
     ```

-    Once the files are copied to Cloud Shell storage from the **vm-az220-training-gw0001-{your-id}** virtual machine, you will be able to easily download any of the IoT Edge Device certificate and key files to your local machine as necessary.
+    Once the files are copied to Cloud Shell storage from the **vm-az220-training-gw0001-<inject key="DeploymentID" enableCopy="false" />** virtual machine, you will be able to easily download any of the IoT Edge Device certificate and key files to your local machine as necessary.
 Files can be downloaded from the Cloud Shell using the `download <filename>` command.
 You will do this later in the lab.

 <validation step="347b3d97-90c7-4666-9630-5fe2b5a5b3d8" />